dmollaaliod/bioasq-synergy-public/README.md

 ## Files needed

 Besides the files available in this repository, you need to obtain the following files.
-They are not in the github repository because of the large size of some of them:
+They are not in the github repository because of the large size of some of them.
+Instead, you can find them at this link to Google drive: https://drive.google.com/drive/folders/1cfq-Kkr9NN57rhobgPHZBofsu3ehyp0b?usp=sharing

 - `allMeSH_2016_100.vectors.txt` (1.9GB)
 - `task8b_nnc_model_1024.data-00000-of-00002` (1.6GB)